BrenoTeixeira/health_insurance_ranking/README.md

 <img src='images/readme/lift_curve.png'/>

-In the curve above, for 20% of our sorted data, we have a lift of almost 3.
+In the curve above, for 20% of the sorted data, we have a lift of almost 3.
 This means that, if we contact the top 20% of customers, we can expect to reach three times more interested customers than we would by contacting the same number of customers randomly.
 </br><br/>

 ## 7.1.
 CEO Questions

 In the test set, we have 12.26% of interested customers.
-We assume the same proportion for the new clients (127,037) to answer the following questions.
+We assume the same proportion for the new clients (127,037) to answer the following questions:
 </br><br/>

-### 2. What is the percentage of clients interested in vehicle insurance that the sales team will be able to contact by making 20,000 calls?
+### 1. What is the percentage of clients interested in vehicle insurance that the sales team will be able to contact by making 20,000 calls?

     With 20,000 calls, we can contact 15.75% of the 127,037 customers — ordered by the model's score — who did not participate in the survey.
 Then, we expect to reach 42% (6,541) of the customers interested in vehicle insurance.